 The SA2 SID on architecture enhancement to support Integrated Sensing and Communication was approved in SP-250401 with the understanding that the scope of the sensing study in Rel-20 would be decided in alignment with RAN TSG.
 In RAN#108, RAN plenary decided to limit the scope of sensing related studies to gNB based monostatic sensing (reference:RP-251861).

-Based on the decision of RAN#108, this paper proposes a new solution for the following KIs defined in SP-250401viz.,
+Based on the decision of RAN#108, this paper proposes a new solution for the following KI defined in SP-250401viz.,

-Discovery and selection of sensing entities based on service requirements triggered by the service request and capability of the sensing entities (KI#3).

-Sensing data and the associated information collection and transport mechanisms for result calculation (KI#4).

-Mechanisms for providing sensing associated information and result (including sensing result and contextual information) exposure, for one time, periodic or event-based reporting (KI#5).

 Configuration parameters for the support of ISAC services (KI#6).

 2. Text Proposal